osisoft/AVEVA-Adapter-Structured-Data-Files-Docs/V1/PI-Adapter-for-Structured-Data-Files-overview/pi-adapter-for-structured-data-files-principles-of-operation.md

 **Note:** If the adapter is unable to move a file to the output directory after processing it, the file will be processed again on an adapter restart unless it is manually removed from the input directory.

+**Note:** If the input directory is deleted while the adapter is running, the adapter will attempt to resume data collection once the directory is recreated.
+In some cases, such as when the input directory is deleted and recreated within a short period of time, you may need to restart the adapter in order for data collection to continue.

 ### Supported file types

 The adapter supports files that are in CSV, JSON, or XML format.
 The raw data files can be uncompressed or compressed as a zip, gzip, tar, or tar.gzip files.
 The files can have UTF-8, ASCII, or Unicode encoding.